pdennis/pdennis.github.io/_posts/2022-11-07-I've-been-tweeting-12-identical-political-attacks-a-day.md

 Also, the "every billionaire is a policy failure" guy singlehandedly usernamed that slogan into my consciousness.

-So, anyway, in August of this year, I decided to try an experiment: I'd pick out 12 different political attacks against 12 different politicians up for election in 2022, and I'd tweet them every single day
+So, anyway, in August of this year, I decided to try an experiment: I'd pick out 12 different political attacks against 12 different politicians up for election in 2022, and I'd tweet them every single day.

+There's a real chance this made my Twitter feed insufferable.
+God knows I'm incredibly sick of reading all those tweets, especially the ones that have gone viral.

+As I write this, we're two days out from election day, and these tweets are still bouncing around out there.
+I plan to pull some data to see how they did -- how many impressions they got, how the topics and phrasing and timing, and writing impacted the success of each message.
+Maybe I'll write about it here if it's interesting.

+It's important to remember, though, that with something as fuzzy as political information and attacks, there's no way to ever really know.
+Did a cable news producer, who saw my daily 9am tweet about Ron Johnson and Social Security, suddenly remember that when it was time to put together a key segment?
+Maybe!
+Probably not!

+But if there's one thing I know about campaigning, it's that you gotta give things a shot.
+Hope it helped.
+But if it didn't, we also tried about 2 dozen other things this cycle.